vrziny/vrziny.github.io/_posts/2022-02-07-unity-as-a-library-for-android.md

 ---
 layout: single
-title: Unity as a Libary for Android
+title: Unity as a Library for Android
 date: 2022-02-07 10:56 +0900
 category: Unity
 ---